Tietoevry-Create/gh-actions-workshop/tasks/009/README.md

 In this example, we have 3 different operating systems and 2 different versions of Node.js.
 The job will in total be run 6 times, once for each combination of operating system and Node.js version.
 To verify this, try to run it and see how many jobs are created in the Actions tab.

+The [next task](../010/README.md) will let you create Workflow dispatch inputs, and try out security verification.